Chocolate Pudding Dirt Cake is a kid-favorite Halloween recipe! They are going to love making it but they are going to love eating it more!

 This delicious and easy Cake Recipe is the perfect dessert for a Halloween party.
-For more spooky treats, try my Halloween Bark and Halloween Rice Krispies!
+Give my Chocolate Sheet Cake decorated with spooky sprinkles and my Chocolate Poke Cake with orange frosting a try too!

 Sabrina’s Chocolate Pudding Dirt Cake Recipe

-If you need a dessert recipe perfect for your next Halloween party, then look no further than this Oreo Dirt Cake!
-It is inspired by a classic no-bake Dirt Pudding, which is pudding cups topped with Oreo crumbs and candy worms.
-Basically you take the same concept but layer it over a delicious, easy chocolate sheet cake.
-It’s a fun idea for a chocolaty party-sized dessert that is perfect for the spooky season!
+If you need a dessert recipe perfect for your next Halloween party, then look no further than this Oreo Dirt Cake-or Graveyard Dirt Cake as some people call it.
+It is inspired by a classic no-bake Dirt Pudding, which is pudding cups topped with “dirt” crumbs and “worms.”
+See the instructions for this in my Variations section below.
+Basically, you take the same concept but layer it over a delicious, easy chocolate cake.

 Recipe Card